zzzprojects/learn-orm/tutorials/sql-server-profiler/replay-a-trace-table.md

 # Replay a Trace Table

-Replay is the ability to open a saved trace and replay it again.
-SQL Server Profiler features a multithreaded playback engine that can simulate user connections and SQL Server Authentication.
-Replay is useful to troubleshoot an application or process problem.
+The ability to open and replay a previously saved trace is known as replay.
+A multithreaded replay engine in SQL Server Profiler can simulate user connections and SQL Server Authentication.
+It is very helpful while troubleshooting an application.

 Let's open the **SQL Server Profiler** and go to the **File > New Trace...** menu.